informalsystems/hermes/guide/src/tutorials/production/index.md

 # Production

-In this tutorial we will show how to setup Hermes to relay between two testnets.
+In this tutorial, you will learn how to setup Hermes to relay between two testnets.